The booking site for 2020/2021 is now open. Please read through all of the information before submitting an application.

 Successful candidates are awarded a COSCA validated Certificate in Counselling Skills.
 This course is credit-rated by Edinburgh Napier University and maps onto the Scottish Qualification and Credit Network (SCQF) with 40 SCQF credits at level 8.

 The Certificate in Counselling Skills is self-standing and is used by participants as a means of enhancing their work performance; it is not a licence to practice as a counsellor.
-If you wish to train as a professional counsellor, the certificate is recommended as a foundation study to lead on to a Diploma in Counselling.
-It is also recognised by other institutions as a desirable qualification to gain prior to pursuing further study in the field of counselling or psychotherapy.
+If you wish to train as a professional counsellor, the certificate is recommended as a foundation study to lead on to a Diploma in Counselling (generally, study at Diploma level also requires a degree level qualification).
+The certificate is also recognised by other institutions as a desirable qualification to gain prior to pursuing further study in the field of counselling or psychotherapy.

 The University of Strathclyde now offers the MSc in Counselling and Psychotherapy for which the Certificate is one of the requirements for entry.

 If you wish to apply then please access the application using the link below.
-You will need to register/create an account in order to complete an online application.
+If you are a first time applicant then you will need to register/create an account in order to complete an online application.
+If you are a returning applicant then please use your existing account and login.
+If you have forgotten your password then please use the password reset facility.

-Applications should be made online here: Counselling Online Application
+Applications can be made online here: Counselling Online Application

-Please note you may be required to attend an informal interview before a place can be offered onto the course.
+Please note you may be required to take part in an informal interview (online or face-to-face if practicable) before a place can be offered onto the course.

 Where additional evidence is needed e.g. documentary evidence of competency in oral and written English, if this is not your first language, then a conditional offer may be made.